kahmannf/big-room-planning/README.md

 ### Update client.ts after changes to classes exposed to the client

-Note: Your must stop debugging before using Nswag Studio - it will recompile the project.
+Note: Your must stop debugging before using NSwag Studio - it will recompile the project.

 Open BigRoomPlanningBoard.nswag with NSwag-Studio and click "Generate files".